Large-Scale Estimation under Unknown Heteroskedasticity: Simulations

-The relative-regret differential between \textsc{het} and \textsc{hom} is also especially large in the case of heterogeneous $\{\sigma_i^2\}_{i\in[n]}$ (see 4\textsuperscript{th} column) or strong dependence between $\mu_i $ and $\sigma_i^2$ (see 6\textsuperscript{th} column).
-Recall that \textsc{hom}, which assumes homogeneous $\sigma_i=\sigma$, implicitly assumes no dependence between $(\mu_i,\sigma_i)$.
+The relative-regret differential between \textsc{het} and both \textsc{hom} and \textsc{het-s} is also especially large in the case of heterogeneous $\{\sigma_i^2\}_{i\in[n]}$ (see 4\textsuperscript{th} column) or strong dependence between $\mu_i $ and $\sigma_i^2$ (see 5\textsuperscript{th} column).
+For instance recall that \textsc{hom}, which assumes homogeneous $\sigma_i=\sigma$, implicitly assumes no dependence between $(\mu_i,\sigma_i)$.
 When there is meaningful heterogeneity in $\{\sigma_i^2\}_{i\in[n]}$ and dependence between $(\mu_i,\sigma_i)$, \textsc{hom} is unable to take advantage of the information in $s_i^2$ regarding $\sigma_i^2$ to sharpen the estimation of $\mu_i$ and so incurs a larger relative regret.
-On the other hand, \textsc{het} is fully capable of exploiting this information for estimating $\{\mu_i\}_{i\in[n]}$ and its relative regret remains similar from 3\textsuperscript{rd} column to 4\textsuperscript{th} or 6\textsuperscript{th} columns.
+On the other hand, \textsc{het} optimally exploits this information for estimating $\{\mu_i\}_{i\in[n]}$ and its relative regret remains similar from the 3\textsuperscript{rd} column to 4\textsuperscript{th} or 5\textsuperscript{th} columns.

-The next observation is that as $\{\mu_i\}_{i\in[n]}$ becomes homogeneous (from 3\textsuperscript{rd} to 5\textsuperscript{th} column), the relative regrets of all estimators increase.
-This is because the oracle knows the distribution of the parameters and incurs a much smaller MSE in the case of homogeneous $\{\mu_i\}_{i\in[n]}$.
-The cost of estimating the distribution for the feasible estimators thus implies a higher regret relative to the oracle.
-Nonetheless, the fast convergence rates established in Section~\ref{sec:theory} imply that \textsc{het} is able to achieve small relative regrets for realistic sample sizes.

-Furthermore, it is within this setting (5\textsuperscript{th} column), where the relative regrets of the estimators are large, that the finite-sample gains from the leave-one-out strategy is most substantial.
-The \textsc{het} estimator improves on $\textsc{het}_{\text{full}}$ that does not apply the leave-one-out estimation by over 10 percentage points when the sample size is very small.
-The improvement fades away as $n$ becomes large, because then the complexity of the model relative to the number of observations (represented by the order of the sieve, $n^{1/2}$), decreases and overfitting no longer becomes an issue for $\textsc{het}_{\text{full}}$.
-We note however that if the order of the sieve were to be increased (e.g., to $n^{3/4}$ or even considering the actual NPMLE of sieve order $n$), the finite-sample improvements of \textsc{het} relative to $\textsc{het}_{\text{full}}$ will be larger for the same sample sizes as in Table~\ref{tab:simul.mse}.
+The final point of comparison is between columns 3 and 6, where $J$, the number of observations per unit, is reduced from 15 to 7.
+In this case, the relative regrets of \textsc{het-s} increase significantly more so than \textsc{het} and \textsc{hom}.
+This illustrates the point that plugging in $s_i$ for $\sigma_i$ is most sub-optimal when $J$ is small, which are the types of setting where empirical Bayes methods are commonly employed.